Thursday, August 29, 2013

 Maria Popova pulls out this timeless classic by James Thurber & EB White:

-“By and large, love is easier to experience before it has been explained — easier and cleaner.”
+“By and large, love is easier to experience before it has been explained — easier and cleaner.”and another excerpt:

 Let us say you have sat down to write a letter to your lady.
 There has been a normal amount of preparation for the ordeal, such as clearing a space on the desk … and the normal amount of false alarms, such as sitting down and discovering that you have no cigarettes.
 (Note: if you think you can write the letter without cigarettes, it is not love, it is passion.)
 Finally you get settled and you write the words; “Anne darling.”
 If you like commas, you put a comma after “darling”; if you like colons, a colon; if dashes, a dash.
 If you don’t care what punctuation mark you put after “darling,” the chances are you are in love — although you may just be uneducated, who knows?